 Khuthadzo Bulala is an engineering geologist with a Bachelor of Science Honors Degree from the University of Limpopo.
-She is registered as a Professional Scientist (Pr.Sci.Nat 116482).
+She is registered as a Professional Scientist (PrSciNat 116482).
 Khuthadzo has eight years of experience in engineering geology, geotechnical engineering, environmental geology, and soil surveys.
-She has extensive experience in conducting renewable energy geotechnical assessments and their detailed geotechnical investigations.
+She has extensive experience in conducting renewable energy geotechnical assessments and detailed geotechnical investigations.
 The desktop studies were reviewed and authorized by Heather Davis.
-Heather is a qualified Professional Engineer (Pr.Eng 960229) with over 40 years of experience.
+Heather is a qualified Professional Engineer (PrEng 960229) with over 40 years of experience.
 She obtained a BSc Honours degree in Engineering Geology and Geotechnics from the University of Portsmouth (UK) in 1982.
 A post graduate diploma was obtained from the University of the Witwatersrand in 1993 which focused on geotechnical engineering and rock mechanics.
 She is currently the geotechnical team lead at WSP.
-She has accumulated extensive experience in Sub Saharan Africa which has included work on Power Plants and on renewable energy projects in South Africa.